aurumae/RequiemCharacterSheetAndroid/README.md

-Android Character Sheet App for Vampire: the Requiem 2e
+Android character sheet app for Vampire: the Requiem 2e